felipecabargas/jekyll-now/_posts/2018-03-04-triggers-simultaneos.markdown

 |:--|
 | ![]({{"assets/img/sheoldred.png" | absolute_url}}) |

+Este caso es considerado por las reglas en la seccion **603 (Triggered Abilities)** y la seccion **116 (Timing and Priority)** de las Reglas.

+> **603.3.** Once an ability has triggered, its controller puts it on the stack as an object that’s not a card the next time a player would receive priority.
+See rule 116, “Timing and Priority.”
+The ability becomes the topmost object on the stack.
+It has the text of the ability that created it, and no other characteristics.
+It remains on the stack until it’s countered, it resolves, a rule causes it to be removed from the stack, or an effect moves it elsewhere.

+> **116.5.** Each time a player would get priority, the game first performs all applicable state-based actions as a single event (see rule 704, “State-Based Actions”), then repeats this process until no state-based actions are performed.
+Then triggered abilities are put on the stack (see rule 603, “Handling Triggered Abilities”).
+These steps repeat in order until no further state-based actions are performed and no abilities trigger.
+Then the player who would have received priority does so.

 En este caso, lamentablemente, el Jugador 1 esta obligado a sacrificar su `Shivan Dragon`.
 Esto se debe a que según las reglas, el jugador activo (el jugador cuyo turno esta iniciando)  pone sus triggers en el stack primero, pasando prioridad a los jugadores no activos que solo entonces pueden poner sus trigger en el stack.
 En nuestro caso, el stack queda así:

 | Stack | |